For our trail video click the picture

-First Day Depending on the time of arrival, we will first getting to know the horses and afterword visit the famous Monastery "Thari"
+First Day Depending on the time of arrival, we will first get to know the horses and afterward visit the famous Monastery "Thari"

-Third Day Today we go to Aigios Isideros a small mountain village in the (523) m below the highest mountain of Rhodes Ataviros.
-After arrival for who ever has enough energy can climb Ataviros partly on an old goat path.
-Also you have the possibility to try home-made Suma wine or honey .
+Third Day Today we go to Aigios Isideros a small mountain village (523) m below the highest mountain of Rhodes Ataviros.
+After our arrival those who still have enough energy can climb Ataviros partly on an old goat path.
+Also you have the possibility to try home-made suma wine or honey .
 In the tavern in the evening the locals will welcome you with the typical hospitality and serve local dishes .

-5th Day: In the morning we ride to the cliff´s of Monolithos and lead the Horses downhill to the beach, the beach is so long but we will take just 4 km and make a rest to swim, after we go in a rapid pace to Arnitha a village with about 300 residents.
+5th Day: In the morning we ride to the cliffs of Monolithos and lead the horses downhill to the beach, the beach is very long but we go 4 km and make a rest to swim, afterwards we go in a rapid pace to Arnitha a village with about 300 residents.
 The history of the village dates back to the Hellenistic period.
 At the end of the village you can find the small chapel of Saint Nicolas from the 13th century.
 We can stay in a small monastery called saint Filimonas right next to the village.

 The tiny museum in the church grounds invites us to visit the original farm tools and the old olive press.
 If you walk along the narrow streets of Asklipios you should then be prepared for the medieval thrill that will overwhelm us if we come closer to the Asklipio Castle.
 This was built by the knights of the 13th Century.

 At home on the ranch Augustinos will be waiting with a delicious BBQ for us.

 110-120 km are managed and a culture, joyfully holiday comes to an end.

 8th Day return journey / or connecting Week

 1.240.- Euro per person half board, with an midday snack

 -dinner incl. one drink